Assistance programs Monmouth County.

 Get information on emergency financial assistance programs may also be able to help people and families across all of New Jersey, including Monmouth County and Freehold.

 National programs also help struggling Monmouth County as well as state of New Jersey residents.
 A wide range of social services, government grants, and even charities offer support.
 As an example, find a St. Vincent de Paul near you for financial help, counseling, and even job programs.

 Family Promise is a non-profit organization that provides food, shelter, counseling and comprehensive services and assistance to homeless families in Monmouth County and Middletown, while advocating innovative solutions to chronic homelessness and trying prevention.
 732-495-1050.

-Food pantry and food aid
+Food pantry, free groceries, meals and food aid

 Low income and hungry people may be able to receive free food and hunger prevention aid from the FoodBank of Monmouth County New Jersey.
 The primary mission of the FoodBank is to feed as many low income and hungry people as possible throughout the area.
 They accomplish this by collecting and distributing donated and surplus food and groceries to charities and non-profits in the area that are serving the immediate needs of families and individuals.
 They also offer programs that address the long-term causes of hunger.
 Phone 732-918-2600.